How to Write a Follow-Up Email After a Job Application

 Don’ts:

-- Be demanding or entitled: Avoid phrases like “I expect to hear back from you soon.”
+- Write demanding language (“I expect to hear from you soon”)

-- LinkedIn Message: If you’re connected with the hiring manager on LinkedIn, sending a brief, personalized message can be a good alternative.
+- LinkedIn Message: If you’re connected with the hiring manager, a brief personalized message works as an alternative.

 Final Thoughts